zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 	![](images/200/i5.2.png)

-- Next right click on the top connection and select Properties.
+- Next right click on the top connection `DBCS-Amer` and select Properties.
 We need to set that to your assigned DBCS instance.
 Set the Service Name.

 	![](images/200/i6.png)